European-XFEL/imageProcessor/doc/source/user_docu_thumbnail.rst

 =======================  =======================================================
 Property key             Description
 =======================  =======================================================
-thumbCanvas              | Shape of the canvas where thumbanail must fit [X, Y] resample                 | If ``True`` binned pixel are averaged.
+thumbCanvas              | Shape of the canvas where thumbanail must fit [Y, X] resample                 | If ``True`` binned pixel are averaged.
 Set to `False`
                          | to spare CPU load, set to `True` to avoid aliasing.
 =======================  =======================================================